 While developing arthritis is not uncommon as we age, it does not need to severely limit your everyday life or stop you from pursuing the activities that you love.
 We help you get the best results and reduce your pain so you can reach and exceed your goals!

-The effects of diabetes has significant consequences on the feet that carry severe risks to those affected – and unfortunately the awareness of this in New Zealand is often far too low.
+The effects of diabetes have significant consequences on the feet that carry severe risks to those affected – and unfortunately, the awareness of this in New Zealand is often far too low.

 Unfortunately, this also means that even common foot problems and tasks can be dangerous for people with diabetes due to these increased vulnerabilities and risks.
 These include: